openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 * Start with one day to confirm that it works, first.
 Then run it for one week, and then one month.
 Compare results and see if the numbers are consistent or changing, and see how that aligns with your gut feeling on whether your basals, ISF, and carb ratio was correct.
 * Remember, this is currently based on *one* ISF and carb ratio throughout the day at the moment.
 Here is the [issue](https://github.com/openaps/oref0/issues/326) if you want to keep track of the work to make autotune work with multiple ISF or carb ratios.

+#### Why Isn't It Working At All?

+(First - breathe, and have patience!
+Remember this is a brand new tool that's in EARLY testing phases.
+Thanks for being an early tester...but don't panic if it doesn't work on your first try.)
+Here are some things to check:

+* Are you using xDrip as a data source?
+If so, you need to run the autotune-mdi branch instead of the dev branch.
+Sub in autotune-mdi instead of dev in step 2-C and 2-D.
+* Does your Nightscout have data?
+It definitely needs BG data, but you may also get odd results if you do not have treatment (carb, bolus) data logged.
+See [this page](./understanding-autotune.md) with what output you should get and pay attention to depending on data input.
+* Did you pull too much data?
+Start with one day, and make sure it's a day where you had data in Nightscout.
+Work your way up to 1 week or 1 month of data.
+If you run into errors on a longer data pull, there may be something funky in Nightscout that's messing up the data format file and you'll want to exclude that date by picking a batch that does not include that particular date.
+* Check your profile.json and make sure it really matches the example - chances are there's a stray character in there.
+* Also check your pumpprofile.json and autotune.json - if it worked once or twice but then stopped working, it may have a bad file copy.
+If needed, follow Steps 3-E and 3-F again to re-copy a good profile.json to pumpprofile.json and autotune.json again.
+* Still not working?
+Post a question in [Gitter](https://gitter.im/nightscout/intend-to-bolus).
+To best help you troubleshoot: Specify if you're on MDI or using a pump.
+Specify if you're using xDrip as a data source, or if you are otherwise logging data into Nightcout in a way that's not through Care Portal app directly, etc.

+#### What does this output from autotune mean?
 Go here to read more about [understanding the output, to see an example visual of what the output might look like, and scenarios when you may want to disregard portions of the output based on the data you provide it](./understanding-autotune.md).

 Remember, autotune is still a work in progress (WIP).
 Please provide feedback along the way, or after you run it.
 You can share your thoughts in [Gitter](https://gitter.im/nightscout/intend-to-bolus), or via this short [Google form](https://goo.gl/forms/Cxbkt9H2z05F93Mg2).

 (If you have issues running it, questions about reviewing the data, or want to provide input for direction of the feature, please comment on [this issue in Github](https://github.com/openaps/oref0/issues/261).)

+#### Yay, It Worked!
+This is Cool!

+Great!
+We'd love to hear if it worked well, plus any additional feedback - please also provide input via this short [Google form](https://goo.gl/forms/Cxbkt9H2z05F93Mg2) and/or comment on [this issue in Github](https://github.com/openaps/oref0/issues/261) for more detailed feedback about the tool.